 After a brief

-will introduce participants to the Jesuit geologist and religious thinker
+introduce participants to the Jesuit geologist and religious thinker Teilhard

-great thinker may still have to contemporary discussions on the relationship
+thinker may still have to contemporary discussions on the relationship of the

 Masterworks of English Modernist Poetry